undergrad-partner-school

 Admissions

-In 2021, the school accepted 1,359 new students.
-Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is relatively noncompetitive.
+In 2021, the school accepted 6,763 new students.
+As far as admission difficulty is considered, based on data self-reported by the institution this school is relatively noncompetitive.

 Test Scores